AVSystem/developer-zone/docs/Coiote_IoT_DM/Device_tests/Use_API_Jenkins_integration.md

 # Jenkins/GitLab integration with device tests API

-If you would like to automate your device tests, you can use the {{ short_name }} API and integrate it with a CI/CD environment like Jenkins or GitLab.
+If you would like to automate your device tests, you can use the {{ coiote_short_name }} API and integrate it with a CI/CD environment like Jenkins or GitLab.
 Follow the guide below to learn how to configure the integration, run tests and summarize your test execution using these tools.

 !!! note